 - Transfer to the counter and then to the fridge to chill overnight.

 - Make the cheesecake a day ahead so you can refrigerate them for 8 hours at least.
-It helps the cake set and enhances the texture to an absolutely addictive degree.
+It helps the cake set and enhances the texture to an addictive degree.

 - Make sure every ingredient, from the eggs to the cream cheese, is at room temperature.
 This is a must.

 If you’ve taken the eggs out of the fridge at the last minute and are in a hurry to bake the cake, put them in a bowl of warm water.
-Dip them for a few minutes, and it’ll take away the chill.
+Leave them for a few minutes, and it’ll take away the chill.

-Use a double boiler to soften cream cheese.
+Use a double boiler to soften the cream cheese.
 Scoop it into your mixing bowl and then place it over a container with simmering water.
 In 2 to 3 minutes, the cream cheese will reach room temperature.
 Make sure, you don’t melt it in the process.

 📖 Recipe